I didn’t expect Valentine’s Day to be so painful.

 you’re married but struggling to keep a fractured life together.

-Valentine’s Day hurts when you’re alone in what feels like a world made for couples.
+Valentine’s Day hurts when you’re alone in a world made for couples.

 Thing is, I don’t want to spend Valentine’s Day pining for what I don’t have nor do I want to be caught off guard again by the thriving Valentine marketplace.
 So this year, I have a battle plan.